atwhite/lstm-river-stage-forecasting/README.md

 # lstm-river-stage-forecasting

-This is example code for training/running/evaluating basin-specific LSTM model for predicting future river stage height.
+This is example code for training, running, and evaluating basin-specific LSTM models to predict future river stage height.
 Input data can be found here: https://zenodo.org/records/18406565.